dourmiah/Fraud_detection_lead_2/README.md

 * Review the contents of `.gitignore`

 ## First commit on GitHub
-* Use graphical option in VSCode or git command in a terminal
+* Use graphical options from VSCode or git commands in a terminal

 <!-- ###################################################################### -->